 All right, so the last one was just Eliot, who had the damnedest luck “happening” to be in the selfies of attractive women which they “needed” to plaster all over social media.

 It would have been tedious work if Hardison didn't trust his programs enough to let them do most of it for him.
-Every now the facial recognition software needed human verification.
+Every now and then the facial recognition software needed human verification.
 Mostly it was false positives, and Hardison could happily let an innocent Instagram page go untampered with.
 Other times...

 He hit the key to print this picture so he'd have the physical evidence, then put a temporary 404 on the website because, really, this one couldn't be legit.
 It couldn't be.
 But, if it was?
 It was all Hardison could do not to whoop at the possibilities.
 First, he needed his own verification.

 “You wanna explain this, man?
 You wanna explain this?”
-He slapped the incriminating picture down on the table in front of Eliot and slid it over.
+He slapped the incriminating picture on the table in front of Eliot and slid it over.
 They were in the back booth of the latest bar they'd chosen as their place to meet clients, and Eliot had the wild-eyed look he got when they'd gone too long without a con to run.
 It meant Eliot was looking for a reason to punch someone.
 For this, Hardison was willing to take the risk.

 Eliot's gaze flicked down and back up.
 He betrayed no sign of recognition.
 “What's it supposed to be?
 You been playin' with that PhotoShop stuff again?
 You know I told ya to leave me out of that.”

 Hardison grinned briefly at the memory of the afternoon he'd spent manipulating Eliot's picture.
 The mashup of Eliot's head with that of a springer spaniel with particularly floppy ears was some of his best work, if he did say so himself.
 It was the hair, man.
 He couldn't have done it without the hair.
-The grin faded as Hardison realized the mistake he might have just made; lots of other people had PhotoShop, or equivalent programs.
+The grin faded as Hardison realized the mistake he might’ve just made; lots of other people had PhotoShop, or equivalent programs.

 No, he'd spent enough time staring at the picture in disbelief that if it had been a fake, he'd surely have noticed.
 He could identify a counterfeit FBI badge at a glance, man.
 Spotting fakes was the kind of thing he did.
 Besides, the picture had only been digitized a week ago.
 Finding it had practically required his software to flag it, which meant someone would've had to know what he was doing.